-Performance commitment ET04: Critical asset readiness for the London Tideway Tunnels (LTT) Unit of measure Number of full months to zero decimal places Boundaries None
+Performance commitment ET04: Critical asset readiness for the London Tideway Tunnels (LTT)

+Unit of measure Number of full months after the System Commissioning Commencement Date (SCCD), with the first month running from the day after the SCCD.

+Number of full months to zero decimal places

+Boundaries None

+Reporting criteria

 This measure is the number of full months, in the reporting year, that readiness is reported as 'insufficient readiness', after the SCCD.
-This performance commitment incentivises the company to ensure enabling works are completed and critical assets are sufficiently ready in advance of the SCCD.
+Readiness is assessed by Thames Water in conjunction with Tideway and is overseen by an independent technical assessor.
+This performance commitment incentivises Thames Water to ensure enabling works are completed and critical assets are sufficiently ready in advance of the SCCD.
 Every full month of delay beyond the SCCD will result in underperformance payments.

-'Sufficient readiness' means that the company will:
+'Sufficient readiness' means that we will:

-- 1. Complete and deliver against an Integrated Operating Plan, setting out how it will operate the London Tideway Tunnel assets in a timely, coordinated and integrated manner, and in compliance with relevant environmental permits, consents and the London Tideway Tunnels Operating Techniques. - 2.
+- 1. Complete and deliver against an Integrated Operating Plan, setting out how we will operate the London Tideway Tunnel assets in a timely, coordinated and integrated manner, and in compliance with relevant environmental permits, consents and the London Tideway Tunnels Operating Techniques. - 2.
 Demonstrate to stakeholders that critical assets are ready to operate in compliance with the London Tideway Tunnels Operating Techniques and support timely system commissioning.
 This will be achieved through advanced preparation of critical assets reporting aligned with the Tideway Project Master Programme, the System Commissioning Plan and readiness for the system commissioning commencement.

-This involves the following critical assets (some of which are in the company's wider wastewater network):
+This involves the following critical assets (some of which are in the Thames Water wider wastewater network):

-• Operational resilience of Beckton sewage treatment works (STW) to treat sustained peak flow for extended periods - for the avoidance of doubt, this excludes the inlet works dealt with in performance commitment ET01;

-- Reliable operation of Beckton STW Tideway sewage pumping station (SPS); Reliable and accessible flow data from Abbey Mills SPS to Beckton STW; - Reliable and accessible level and flow data from Greenwich SPS to Crossness STW; - Reliable flow control at Abbey Mills SPS; - Reliable flow control at Greenwich SPS; - Certified Commissioning Ready Tideway Tunnel to Beckton STW Flow Transfer System; - Certified Commissioning Ready Tideway Storm Bypass Tunnel; - Certified Commissioning Ready Tideway combined sewer overflow (CSO) Overflow Shaft; - Reliable operation of key SPSs with an interface to TTT that are considered critical to the adequate functioning of the London sewerage system.
+- Operational resilience of Beckton sewage treatment works (STW) to treat sustained peak flow for extended periods for the avoidance of doubt, this excludes the inlet works dealt with in performance commitment ET01; - Reliable operation of Beckton STW Tideway sewage pumping station (SPS); Reliable and accessible flow data from Abbey Mills SPS to Beckton STW; - Reliable and accessible level and flow data from Greenwich SPS to Crossness STW; - Reliable flow control at Abbey Mills SPS; - Reliable flow control at Greenwich SPS; - Certified Commissioning Ready Tideway Tunnel to Beckton STW Flow Transfer System; - Certified Commissioning Ready Tideway Storm Bypass Tunnel; - Certified Commissioning Ready Tideway combined sewer overflow (CSO) Overflow Shaft; - Reliable operation of key SPSs with an interface to TTT that are considered critical to the adequate functioning of the London sewerage system.

-The SCCD has been changed from 17 October 2022 to the 2 October 2023.
-Therefore, underperformance payments will not apply until 2022/23.
-The sources of information required for the measurement and tracking of this Performance Commitment are: -
+The SCCD has been changed from 17 October 2022 to 23 October 2023.
+The sources of information required for the measurement and tracking of this Performance Commitment are:

-- Tideway monthly reporting to the Interface Committee For SCCD target date for the Performance Commitment - TWUL Level 1 Programme PAWS 5c For Integrated Operating Plan Completion - TWUL Level 1 Programme For Construction completion forecasts - LTT Requirement Document For Critical Asset Definition of Integrated Operating Requirements - Critical Asset Grid For Forecast Critical Asset Sufficient Readiness Dates and Critical
+- Tideway monthly reporting to the Interface Committee For SCCD target date for the Performance Commitment - TWUL Level 1 Programme PAWS 5c For Integrated Operating Plan Completion - TWUL Level 1 Programme For Construction completion forecasts

+- LTT Requirement Document For Critical Asset Definition of Integrated Operating Requirements - Critical Asset Grid For Forecast Critical Asset Sufficient Readiness Dates and Critical